 Preparing for an appointment

-If you think you have stomach pain that doesn't go away, or think you may have median arcuate ligament syndrome, it's important that you make an appointment with your doctor.
-If median arcuate ligament syndrome is found early, treatment may be more effective.
+Make an appointment with your health care provider if you have stomach pain that doesn't go away or symptoms of median arcuate ligament syndrome.
+If MALS is found early, treatment may be more effective.

-A doctor's appointment can be brief, and there is often a lot to discuss.
+A medical appointment can be brief, and there is often a lot to discuss.
 So it's a good idea to be properly prepared for your appointment.
-Writing down your list of questions or concerns is one of many steps you can take to get ready for your doctor's visit.
+Writing down your list of questions or concerns is one of many steps you can take to get ready for your appointment.

 What you can do

 - Be aware of any pre-appointment restrictions.
-When you make the appointment, be sure to ask if there's anything you need to do in advance, such as not drinking or eating anything for a few hours.
-You may need to do this if your doctor orders blood or imaging tests.
+When you make the appointment, ask if there's anything you need to do beforehand.
+You may need to avoid food or drinks for a few hours before some blood or imaging tests.

 - Write down all your symptoms, including any that may seem unrelated to median arcuate ligament syndrome.